Lefteris Bochoridis: Early career

-As a younger player, Bochoridis was speculated and compared by some as being a possible successor to fellow Greek player Dimitris Diamantidis in the future, but never quite lived up to those great expectations.
+As a younger player, Bochoridis was speculated and compared by some as being a possible successor to Greek legendary point guard Dimitris Diamantidis in the future, but never quite lived up to those lofty expectations.

 Professional career

-Bochoridis began his pro career with the Greek League club Aris in 2010.
-With Aris, he played in the final game of the Greek Cup in 2014.
-Bochoridis' player rights were then sold to the Greek club Panathinaikos in July 2014, for €350,000 euros.
+Bochoridis began his professional career with the historic Greek League club Aris Thessaloniki in 2010.
+With Aris, he played in the Greek Cup final in 2014.
+In July 2014, his player rights were sold to the EuroLeague powerhouse Panathinaikos for the sum of €350.000 euros.

+Panathinaikos (2014–2017)

-On July 29, 2014, Panathinaikos announced the signing of Bochoridis to a 5-year deal.
+On July 29, 2014, Panathinaikos announced the signing of Bochoridis to a five-year deal.
 The first statement of Bochoridis as a player of Panathinaikos, was that he was playing at the highest European level, and that he would do his best for the team.
 In his first season with Panathinaikos, he won the 2015 edition of the Greek Cup.

 On September 23, 2015, he suffered a fractured fibula in a friendly game against Partizan, and he was subsequently ruled out of game action for at least a period of three months time.
 On 17 January 2016, he returned to action in a Greek League game, in a home win against his former club, Aris, which his team won by a score of 80–59.
 During the post-game press conference, Bochoridis stated that he was satisfied because of his return, and that he would do his best to help the team.
 In his second and third seasons with Panathinaikos, he won the 2016 edition and 2017 edition of the Greek Cup.
 With Panathinaikos, he also won the Greek League 2016–17 season championship.

+Return to Aris (2017–2020)

-He returned to Aris in December of 2017.
-On July 28, 2018, Bochoridis renewed his contract with Aris and was named team captain.
+Despite starting the 2017–2018 season with the Greens, Bochoridis eventually returned to Aris in December 2017.
+On July 28, 2018, he renewed his contract with Aris and was named team captain.

+Second stint with Panathinaikos (2020–2023)

-On July 23, 2020, Bochoridis made his return to Panathinaikos after two and a half years.
-He averaged 4.4 points, 1.8 rebounds and 2.2 assists, in under 16 minutes per EuroLeague contest.
+On July 23, 2020, Bochoridis made his return to Panathinaikos after two and a half years, as the club was going into a rebuilding phase.
+He averaged 4.4 points, 1.8 rebounds and 2.2 assists in 16 minutes per EuroLeague contest.

 On July 26, 2021, he renewed his contract with the Greens for another year.

-In 30 league games, he averaged 4.8 points, 1.8 rebounds and 1.5 assists, playing around 14 minutes per contest.
-Additionally, in 19 EuroLeague games, he averaged 2.1 points, 1 rebound and 1.3 assists, playing around 11 minutes per contest.
-On August 2, 2022, he re-signed for another season, his sixth overall with the club.
+In 30 league games, he averaged 4.8 points, 1.8 rebounds and 1.5 assists in 14 minutes per contest.
+Additionally, in 19 EuroLeague games, he averaged 2.1 points, 1 rebound and 1.3 assists in 11 minutes of play.

+On August 2, 2022, Bochoridis re-signed for another season, his sixth overall with the club.
+In 29 league games, he averaged 3.6 points, 2.2 rebounds and 1.3 assists in 15 minutes per contest.
+Additionally, in 17 EuroLeague games, he averaged 2 points, 1.6 rebounds and 1.5 assists in 12 minutes of play.

+On July 11, 2023, Bochoridis amicably parted ways with the Greek powerhouse for the second time in his career.